Phylu/csd/README.md

 ## Data Input

-Beware that you will need to get your data from somewhere.
+Beware that you will need to get your data from somewhere if you want to have a useful dashboard.

-Currently the data is provided by an function that looks like this:
+The data is provided by an function that looks like this:

 ```javascript
 function getData() {